muhammadimran-dev/muhammadimran-dev/README.md

 <br>
 <br>
 Hi, I'm Muhammad Imran, a Web Developer and Cloud Developer 🚀 from Lahore, Pakistan.
 I am a Computer Scietist and very passionate to work in software development projects.
 Also, I'm a community Member at Microsoft Community-Lahore and AWS Community Pakistan.🙍🏽‍
-I have passion about learning new technologies Beside's Computer Science, I love photography.
+I have passion about learning new technologies.
+ Beside's Computer Science, I love photography.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />